I-Am-Nicholas/metaHumanDB/README.md

   - protractor conf.js

   These tests will also run in a dedicated window of your browser.
 Switch back to the command line window to see the rows of green passed test dots!

+  **NB The majority of problems you'll come across while running the End-to-End tests can be resolved by typing 'ctrl c' in the Webdriver window then 'webdriver-manager update'.
+Then 'protractor conf.js' again.**

 &nbsp;
 ## ISSUES